 The SID database will be a critical component of SSIM.
 Additions and updates will be logged for security and to enabling rebuilding in the event of catastrophic loss of the database.

-A SID by itself would not tell a human observer anything, but software will be easily to show its references via the Pacio SID Service.
+A SID by itself would not tell a human observer anything, but software will easily show its references via the Pacio SID Service.
 Applications will be able to search or query by facts using indices.

 SIDs could be shown as QR codes if an application wished to publish them.